NYPL/ami-preservation/docs/pages/preservationServices/vendorDigitization/vendor-ami-handling.md

 <a name="delivery-method"></a>
 ### Delivery method
-  * New hard drive(s)  must adhere to the following specifications outlined by NYPL digital preservation requirements: (https://github.com/NYPL/digpres-policies) mustbe used.
+  * New hard drive(s)  must adhere to the following specifications outlined by [NYPL digital preservation requirements](https://github.com/NYPL/digpres-policies) must be used.
   * In addition to the naming requirements listed on the linked hard drive specifications, the hard drive ID and volume name must be exactly 10-characters in length (i.e. NYPL000001 or NYPL_12345).
   * Alternate delivery methods may be explored during term of the agreement.